londailey6937/QuillPilot-Web/docs/STRIPE_INTEGRATION.md

 ## Overview

-This guide covers the complete Stripe integration for handling subscriptions, payments, and user access level management in the Chapter Analysis Tool (Tome IQ).
+This guide covers the complete Stripe integration for handling subscriptions, payments, and user access level management in Quill Pilot.

 ## Architecture